dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 Only supported by v1.1 or newer.

 :::caution Experimental functionality
-The `source_status` selection method is new in v1.1, and may have rough edges.
-Give it a try and let us know what you think!
+The `source_status` selection is experimental and subject to change.
+During this time, ongoing improvements may limit this feature’s availability and cause breaking changes to its functionality.
 :::

 When a job is selected, dbt Cloud will surface the artifacts from that job's most recent successful run. dbt will then use those artifacts to determine the set of fresh sources.
 In your job commands, you can signal to dbt to run and test only on these fresher sources and their children by including the `source_status:fresher+` argument.
 This requires both previous and current state to have the `sources.json` artifact be available.
 Or plainly said, both job states need to run `dbt source freshness`.